bradparker/bradparker.com/content/posts/2019-11-05-getting-close-to-the-conceptual-metal.md

     Succ n -> n
 ```

-The implementation for Scott encoded _Nats_ will look a bit different.
+The implementation for Scott encoded `Nat`s will look a bit different.

 ```haskell
 subtractOne :: Nat -> Nat